 - Qualitative factors contain a number of categories– for example, different plant species or a person’s gender.

 A popular example in explaining factors is the simple-sounding task of baking cookies.
 Most people would simply follow a recipe – or, let’s face it, buy the cookie dough pre-made and bake whatever we don’t eat raw.
 But how did the recipe come to be in the first place?
 Someone had to experiment with ingredients and baking methods for the right combination.

 - Flour: The ratios of flour to liquid and flour to fat are crucial to the texture of a cookie.
 Too much flour, and you end up with a dry, crumbly cookie.
 Too little, and you end up with an overly flat, crispy cookie.

 - Sugar: The type of sugar used can change the way a cookie reacts to the baking process because using granulated (white) sugar usually creates a crisper, flatter cookie.
 Using brown sugar creates a moister, chewier cookie.

 - Fat: Rubbing the fat into the flour creates a softer cookie.
 Using butter creates a flatter cookie than using margarine.

 - Eggs: Eggs create a less crumbly, chewier cookie.

 - Baking powder: Using baking powder causes a cookie to rise or spread, creating a ‘cakey’ texture or a more crisp cookie.

 Think of each of these ingredients and the baking temperature as factors in an experiment.
-You can’t test each factor on its own – you need to have all ingredients to produce the cookies.
-But you can modify the amount and type of ingredient, and the temperature at which they’re baked, to find the combination that yields your perfect cookie.
+You can’t test each factor independently – you need to have all ingredients to produce the cookies.
+But you can modify the amount, type of ingredient, and temperature at which they’re baked, to find the combination that yields your perfect cookie.